-The Black-Scholes option pricing model requires a number of assumptions, of which the most significant are share price, expected volatility, expected option term (the time from the grant date until the options are exercised or expire), risk-free rate, and expected divided rate.
-Share price is estimated based on third party valuation (see also Note 9).
-Expected volatility is estimated based on volatility of similar public companies in the biotechnology sector.
-The Company has historically not paid dividends and has no foreseeable plans to pay dividends, therefore the Company uses an expected dividend yield of 0%.
 The risk-free interest rate is based on the yield from U.S. Treasury zero-coupon bonds with an equivalent expected term.

-The expected option term is calculated for options granted to employees and directors using the "simplified" method.
+Expected Term The expected option term is calculated for options granted to employees and directors using the "simplified" method.
 Under this approach, the expected term is presumed to be the midpoint between the weighted average vesting term and the contractual term of the option.
 The simplified method makes the assumption that the employee will exercise share options evenly over the period when the share options are vested and ending on the date when the share options expire.
 The expected option term for options granted to non-employees is based on the contractual term.
 Changes in the determination of each of the inputs can affect the fair value of the share options granted and the results of operations of the Company.